godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_x()      |
 +----------+--------------------+

-The maximum force the linear motor can apply on the x-axis while trying to reach the target velocity.
+The maximum force the linear motor can apply on the X axis while trying to reach the target velocity.

 .. _class_Generic6DOFJoint_property_linear_motor_x/target_velocity: